 - Expected physical activity

-Most often, your snacks will be easy to digest foods that have 15 - 45 grams of carbohydrates.
+Most often, your snacks will be easy to digest foods that have 15 to 45 grams of carbohydrates.

-Snack foods that have 15 grams of carbohydrates are:
+Snack foods that have 15 grams (g) of carbohydrates are:

-- ½ cup of canned fruit (without the juice or syrup)
+- Half cup (107 g) of canned fruit (without the juice or syrup)

-- 10 potato chips (varies with size of chips)
+- Ten potato chips (varies with size of chips)

-- 6 jelly beans (varies with size of pieces)
+- Six jelly beans (varies with size of pieces)

 Snacks for Enjoyment

 Having diabetes does not mean that you must stop eating snacks.
-It does mean that you should know what a snack can do to your blood sugar.
-You also need to know what healthy snacks are.
-Ask you health care provider about what snacks you can eat.
-Also ask if you need to change your treatment (such as extra insulin shots) for snacks.
+It does mean that you should know what a snack does to your blood sugar.
+You also need to know what healthy snacks are so you can choose a snack that will not raise your blood sugar or make you gain weight.
+Ask your provider about what snacks you can eat.
+Also ask if you need to change your treatment (such as taking extra insulin shots) for snacks.

 Read food labels for carbohydrates and calories.
-You can also use carbohydrate counting books.
-Over time, it will get easier for you to tell, how many carbohydrates are in foods or snacks.
+You can also use carbohydrate counting apps or books.
+Over time, it will get easier for you to tell how many carbohydrates are in foods or snacks.